alex-w-hunt/CTF_Writeups/Hack The Box/Access.md

 # Key Takeaways
 - Using a script to run through interesting files/folders in accessible home directories may yield useful information. (root.txt)
 - When utilities (like runas) are not returning errors and feedback, confirm their functionality with simple commands that are known to work before trying more finnicky syntax. (root.txt)
-- When forced to utilize unindeal shell environments, focus effort initially on upgrading the shell to something more usable. (root.txt)
+- When forced to utilize unideal shell environments, focus effort initially on upgrading the shell to something more usable. (root.txt)

 # Overview
 - Platform: Windows